Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing: Results

-Beyond this intrinsic comparison, we benchmark our accelerator against SAT solvers running on a CPU.
-For our benchmarking, the ETS and TTS were measured when running solvers on a 2.6 GHz Xeon CPU, and compared to the results for the XNF instances in Fig.~\ref{fig:tts_its_plots_XNF}.
-The TTS of the benchmarking solvers is directly derived from the CPU runtime.
-For the SAT solvers, we consider the SLS-solvers xnfSAT~\cite{conf/sat/2021/NawrockiLFHB21} and WalkSAT-SKC~\cite{walkSATBreak_KautzSelmanCohen}, alongside the conflict-driven clause learning (CDCL) solvers CryptoMiniSat~\cite{DBLP:conf/sat/SoosNC09} and Kissat~\cite{KISSATarmin_biere_2024_13081405}.
-The xnfSAT and CryptoMiniSat solvers are capable of solving problems in XNF representation and are therefore evaluated with XNF instances.
-For xnfSAT, we initially noted that performance for preprocessed XNF instances is considerably worse compared to unprocessed XNF instances.
-To provide the fairest comparison, we therefore decided to evaluate the performance of xnfSAT using the unprocessed XNF instances, while WalkSAT-XNF and CryptoMiniSat were evaluated using the XNF-PP instances.
-WalkSAT-SKC and Kissat on the other hand support only CNF clauses and were therefore evaluated using the CNF representation of the benchmarking instances.
 Figure~\ref{fig5} presents correlation plots comparing TTS and ETS for XNF-native solvers (a) and CNF-native solvers (b) against our WalkSAT-XNF accelerator.
 Table~\ref{tab:delta_tts_ets} summarizes the median relative performance.
 Compared to the best-performing software solver CryptoMiniSat, WalkSAT-XNF improves the median TTS by $9.1\times$ and the ETS by $2.3\cdot10^3\times$.
 Notably, while our accelerator outperforms CryptoMiniSat for the McEliece instances, most MDP and AES problems are solved faster by CryptoMiniSat.
-This indicates that the structure of such problems may be more favourable to CDCL-type solvers compared to the SLS heuristics employed in \mbox{WalkSAT-XNF.} However, WalkSAT-XNF demonstrates a smaller ETS in most instances compared to the CDCL-type solvers.
+This indicates that the structure of such problems may be more favourable to CDCL-type solvers compared to the SLS heuristic employed in \mbox{WalkSAT-XNF.} However, WalkSAT-XNF demonstrates a smaller ETS in most instances compared to the CDCL-type solvers.
 We also note that, while WalkSAT-XNF is always able to find a solution, the SLS solvers xnfSAT and WalkSAT-SKC are unable to solve a portion of the MDP instances.
 Moreover, xnfSAT exhibits a large variance, while WalkSAT-XNF forms distinct clusters for similar class and size instances.
 This clustering pattern allows for a more stable prediction of performance of similar instances and can likely be attributed to the full-neighbourhood evaluation, compared to xnfSAT's individual clause evaluation.